 Identify your industry and provide a brief overview.

-You may need to explore your industry from a variety of geographical considerations: locally, regionally, provincially, nationally, globally, etc. Be sure to define relevant industry codes.
+You may need to explore your industry on a local, regional, provincial, national, and/or global level.
+Be sure to define relevant industry codes.
 Provide statistics and historical data about the nature of the industry and growth potential for your business, based on economic factors and conditions.

 Summarize the nature of the industry.

-Include specific information and statistics about growth patterns, fluctuations related to the economy, and income projections made about the industry.
+Include specific information about growth patterns, fluctuations related to the economy, and income projections.
 Be sure to document recent developments, news, and innovations.
-Also, discuss the marketing strategies, and the operational and management trends that are prevalent within the industry.
+Also, discuss marketing strategies, and the industry's prevalent operational and management trends.

 Provide a forecast for your industry.

 Compile economic data and industry predictions at different time intervals (5, 10, 20 years).
-Be sure to cite all of your sources.
+Be sure to cite sources.
 Note: the type and size of the industry will determine how much information you will be able to find about a particular industry.
-For example, it is much more difficult to locate published information about specialized niche or emerging industries.
-Define if this is a new and emerging, growing, maturing or declining.
+Define if it is new and emerging, growing, maturing or declining.